 3. Poole R, Kennedy OJ, Roderick P, Fallowfield JA, Hayes PC, Parkes J. Coffee consumption and health: umbrella review of meta-analyses of multiple health outcomes.
 BMJ.
 2017;359.

-Communications Consultant and Writer Sophie Clark, is on a mission to help impart the best communication around the subject of Gut Health through her work with Gutsy.
+Communications Consultant and Writer Sophie Greenwood, is on a mission to help impart the best communication around the subject of Gut Health through her work with Gutsy.
 A topic she has been interested in for years as she herself has IBS and has worked with a plethora of experts within the health and wellness industry with differing views, Sophie believes that whatever the issue may be, it can be bettered by the right intake of food.
 Founder of Belle et Bien Comms, she continually strives to add value to Gutsy by using unique creativity and a holistic approach to her work so that Gutsy can communicate the very best advice to achieve the strongest results.